DiffMAX: The hard x-ray eyes of material scientists at the atomic scale

+Academic and industrial researchers have already expressed a strong support for the project.
 The philosophy of the beamline will be to provide a competent and fertile environment to foster and exploit innovative ideas and measurement techniques for all types of material sciences.

-More information: http://www.physics.uu.se/research/molcond/ongoingresearch/x-ray-based-methodology/diffmax-conference/
+More information and programme: http://www.physics.uu.se/research/molcond/ongoingresearch/x-ray-based-methodology/diffmax-conference/

 In this workshop, we wish to gather the different materials science communities, inform them of the possibilities offered by the MAX IV source, and provide a forum to influence the detailed beamline design so that it meets the demands of the communities in an optimum way.